 How big are farm corporations?

 Farm corporations come in all sizes.
+Some big, some small.
 In fact, our farm corporation is a small family farm.
-Our “corporation” has two stockholders–my husband and I. We have one full-time employee employed by our corporation.
+Our “corporation” has two stockholders–me and my husband.
+We have one full-time employee who is employed by our corporation.
 In addition to our corporation, we are also a stockholder in another local sow farm corporation.
 The sow farm is owned by us and another 8-10 local farmers.